Ceramic Dictionary

 Link to Spacegrant College.
 University of Hawai

-In ceramics, the viscosity of the fired enamel depends on its chemical composition and the firing temperature, it decreases when the temperature is higher and becomes more fluid.
+In ceramics, the viscosity of the fired enamel depends on its chemical composition and the firing temperature, viscosity decreases when the temperature is higher and becomes more fluid.

 Alkali glazes become more fluid with increasing temperature, so that a slight over firing can make them drain, while the viscosity of the boron ones changes more slowly, making it possible to work at more varied ranges of temperatures as they hardly react to temperature differences.